chibisnorlax/acnhfaq/index.md

 - **Project K:** Upgrade Resident Services to a building, have 6 villagers moved in and settled.

 ## Gardening
 The ACNH gardening community has kindly put together various resources for all your gardening needs!
-Please view the links below to help answer any gardening-related questions you may have.
+Please check the links below to help answer any gardening-related questions you may have.

 ### Gardening FAQ
 https://bit.ly/acnhflowerfaq